 eBills are now located under the eServices option in Banner

-The Bursar's Office generates eBills on or around the 15th of each month for any account with a previous balance or with new activity.
-Payment is due in full by the due date on the statement, generally around the 10th of the following month.
+The Bursar's Office generates eBills on or around the 10th of each month for any account with a previous balance or with new activity.
+Payment is due in full by the due date on the statement, generally around the 1st of the following month.
+If you are enrolled in the W&M Tuition Payment Plan, you will receive one eBill at the beginning of the Fall and Spring semester but will not receive monthly eBills thereafter during the semester.
+Your monthly installment amounts adjust automatically to include any new payments or charges to your W&M student account.

-Charges include tuition and fees, room, meal plan and other miscellaneous charges such as printing, lab fees, music fees, tutoring fees, orientation fees, etc. Pending financial aid and scholarships are recorded in the financial aid section of the eBill.
-The appearance of pending financial aid does not necessarily indicate that all requirements to finalize financial aid have been completed.
-To check on the status of pending financial aid, please contact the Financial Aid Office, 757-221-2420 or email email@example.com.
+Charges include tuition and fees, room, meal plan and other miscellaneous charges such as printing, lab fees, music fees, tutoring fees, orientation fees, etc. Charges not included on your initial semester eBill will appear on the next eBill statement and will be due the first of the following month.
+Financial Aid and scholarships are shown in the Memo Item or Authorized Financial Aid section of the eBill.
+If you have anticipated financial aid and it does not appear on your eBill, please refer to the Financial Aid site for further information.
+To check on the status of pending financial aid, please contact the Financial Aid Office, 757-221-2420 or email firstname.lastname@example.org.

 Student account charges are due by the established payment deadlines.
 Failure to pay the balance due and/or to provide the required information for pending financial aid by the established payment deadlines may result in the assessment of a late fee, the loss of financial aid and/or a restrictive hold being placed on the student's account.